e-johnstonn/SalesCopilot/data/BLOG.md

 And we're done!
 In just a few lines of code, we've got our response from the LLM, informed by our own custom knowledge base.

-If you want to check out the full code for SalesGPT, [click here](https://github.com/e-johnstonn/salesGPT) to visit the GitHub repo.
+If you want to check out the full code for SalesCopilot, [click here](https://github.com/e-johnstonn/SalesCopilot) to visit the GitHub repo.

 ##  The Power of Deep Lake - Leveraging Custom Knowledge Bases

-Integrating SalesGPT with Deep Lake allows for a significant enhancement of its capabilities, with immediate and relevant responses based on a custom knowledge base.
+Integrating SalesCopilot with Deep Lake allows for a significant enhancement of its capabilities, with immediate and relevant responses based on a custom knowledge base.
 The beauty of this solution is its adaptability.
-You can curate your knowledge base according to your own unique sales techniques and customer scenarios, ensuring SalesGPT's responses are perfectly suited for your situation.
+You can curate your knowledge base according to your own unique sales techniques and customer scenarios, ensuring SalesCopilot's responses are perfectly suited for your situation.

 An efficient vector storage solution is essential to working with large knowledge bases and connecting them to LLM's, allowing the LLM to offer knowledgeable, situation-specific advice.
 On top of that, Deep Lake's persistent storage means we only create the database once, which saves computational resources and time.

-In conclusion, the integration of SalesGPT with Deep Lake creates a powerful tool that combines the speed and intelligence of LLM's with the rapid, precise information retrieval of a vector database.
+In conclusion, the integration of SalesCopilot with Deep Lake creates a powerful tool that combines the speed and intelligence of LLM's with the rapid, precise information retrieval of a vector database.
 This hybrid system offers a highly adaptable, efficient, and effective solution to handling customer objections.
 The efficiency and simplicity Deep Lake brings to applications like this alongside its seamless integration make it a top choice for vector storage solutions.